shapeshed/shapeshed.com/content/posts/why_use_web_safe_colours.md

-{
-  "title": "Why use Web Safe Colours?",
-  "date": "2006-10-19T00:00:00+01:00",
++++
+date = "2006-10-19T00:00:00+01:00"
-  "description": "I've always designed using the web safe colour palette.
+description = "I've always designed using the web safe colour palette.
 Recently I realised I didn't actually know why.
-After a bit of research it would seem it is less relevant than I thought.", "tags": [
+After a bit of research it would seem it is less relevant than I thought." tags = ["Browsers", "Web Standards", "Photoshop"] title = "Why use Web Safe Colours?"

-    "Browsers",
-    "Web Standards",
-    "Photoshop"
-  ]
-}
++++

 ## Background